 Plastic Bag Free Raglan

-Our mission is to create a “Plastic Shopping Bag Free” Raglan.
+The mission for this project is to create a “Plastic Shopping Bag Free” Raglan.
 We aim to do this by encouraging Whaingaroa residents, business owners and visitors to be more conscientious of their environmental impact by supporting reusable shopping bags within our community.

-Plastic Bag Free Raglan is supported in part by the Raglan Chamber of Commerce, Xtreme Zero Waste, Waikato Regional Council and Whaingaroa Environmental Centre.
+Plastic Bag Free Raglan is a community collaboration between the Raglan Chamber of Commerce, Xtreme Zero Waste, Para Kore, Raglan Community Board and The Whaingaroa Environment Centre.